jonnylangefeld/jonnylangefeld.com/_posts/2018-10-07-python-flask-base-project.md

 ### Project Setup in PyCharm

 I like the testing and debug features of PyCharm, so I included the `.idea/` directory into the repo.
 In there are definitions like to execute the tests inside the docker container.
-Or when you click the debug button, it will spin up the container including the debugger so your brakepoints will work inside the containers.
+Or when you click the debug button, it will spin up the container including the debugger so your brake points will work inside the containers.
 So when you open this repo with PyCharm, this would already be implemented.
 <img src="/assets/posts/pycharm-run-configurations.png" width="250" align="left" style="margin: 15px" />

 Look out for the run configurations within PyCharm.
 The `my-flask-app` configuration is to run and debug the actual app (inside the container) and the `pytest` configuration runs and debugs the tests (inside the container).
 I configured the run configurations so they would mount the `app/` directory inside the container.
-That means you don't need to rebuild the container for everye run (only once in the beginning).
+That means you don't need to rebuild the container for every run (only once in the beginning).

 ### Next Steps